kadenartist/kadenartist/README.md

 - 👋 Hi, We are @kadenartist
-- 🌱 We are currently working on our projects.
+- 🌱 We are currently working on our projects. ( NFT Marketplace , Swap , Bridge , Chrome Extension )
 - 📫 nft@kadenartist.io